-All three resulted in a residency in New York, at the Oysterponds Historical Society at Orient, Long Island, and the job of Project Historian for a museum exhibit, "The Sailing Circle," which was largely funded by the National Endowment for the Humanities, and co-sponsored by the Three Village Historical Society, East Setauket, and the Cold Spring Harbor Whaling Museum.
+The next exciting development was the offer of a residency in New York, at the Oysterponds Historical Society at Orient, Long Island, and the job of Project Historian for a museum exhibit, "The Sailing Circle," which was largely funded by the National Endowment for the Humanities, and co-sponsored by the Three Village Historical Society, East Setauket, and the Cold Spring Harbor Whaling Museum.

 Opening first at the Whaling Museum in 1995, this exhibit moved on to other venues, including Mystic Seaport, and won for the Three Village Historical Society the Albert B. Corey Award, which is occasionally (not regularly) granted by the American Association for State and Local History for projects "that best display the qualities of vigor, scholarship, and imagination."

 I returned to New Zealand in 1996, to write a fourth book about the brave seafaring wives, "Hen Frigates," which in 1998 won a place in the New York Public Library list of the twenty-five Best Books to Remember.
 The following year this was followed by the L. Byrne Waterman Award for outstanding contributions to history and woman's history, awarded by the Kendall Whaling Museum.